skip to content

 Customs officers have extensive powers to search any ship, boat or aircraft in any port or airport.
 With a warrant they may search any premises or any container and seize any goods they reasonably believe are forfeitable goods.

 Where the police enter premises or seize goods unlawfully, it is a civil wrong.
-A court order can be obtained for the return of property and/or for payment of compensation.
-It is possible a court will allow property obtained unlawfully to be used as evidence to prove an alleged offence.
-The court must consider in the circumstances whether it is fair to the accused person or whether for public policy reasons the evidence should be admitted.
-While ordinary citizens can arrest in some circumstances only the police have the power to search and seize.
+A court order can be sought for the return of property and/or the payment of compensation.
+A court will consider whether property was seized lawfully when deciding whether or not to admit it to prove an alleged offence.
+The court will consider whether, in the circumstances, it is fair to the accused person or whether for public policy reasons the evidence should be admitted or excluded.

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.